MartinLabs/generator-martinlabs/README.md

 npm install -g generator-martinlabs
 ```

-Then, you only need to create a folder, open it on terminal and use this command:
+Then, you only need to create the project folder, open it on terminal and use this command:

 ```bash
 yo martinlabs